Hi, I'm Maewyn (not real name)

 #Link to this answer of 'What advice would you give to someone interested in joining the Mormon Church?
 Or for that matter, someone interested in leaving the Mormon Church?' by Maewyn What advice would you give to someone interested in joining the Mormon Church?
 Or for that matter, someone interested in leaving the Mormon Church?
 See more answers about 'What advice would you give to someone interested in joining the Mormon Church?
 Or for that matter, someone interested in leaving the Mormon Church?'

-To someone joining the church: Honestly, you’re better off without it.
-I’d rather you be a Catholic, but if you want to investigate this, then research EVERYTHING and question EVERYTHING.
+To someone joining the church: you’re better off without it, you don't need it, but if you want to investigate this, research EVERYTHING and question EVERYTHING.
 Have a healthy level of skepticism around it.
 If you can learn everything about the church and still want to join, then the church is meant for you.

 To someone leaving: I’d give them a high five and express how glorious their journey will be.
 It’s going to be hard.
 It’s going to suck.
 But when you get through it, it will be for the better.
 Life outside is SO much better than inside.